How to Hire the Best Criminal Defense Attorney in San Diego

 People who were given bad of ineffective advice by their attorney, those who were unaware of their constitutional rights have the right to expungement.
 Additionally, people who were convicted, but did not serve any prison time and have completed their probation period are also eligible to ask for an expungement.
 However, each case is different, which is why you need a professional defense attorney.
 Contact us for a free consult with the details of your case, and we will help you determine if you qualify for expungement or some other method of clearing your record, and we will help you get to the finish line.

-Why Criminal Defense at Monder Criminal Lawyer Group Beats the Competition?
+Why San Diego Criminal Defense Lawyers at Monder Criminal Lawyer Group Beat the Competition?

 Monder Criminal Defense Lawyer Group is a top ranking criminal defense practice.
 We approach each case with great care and respect and don’t pass judgement.
 The record Monder Criminal Lawyer Group has defending its clients both in court and out of court speaks for itself.